 Details from the South Carolina Highway Patrol

-Investigators say one vehicle crossed the center line on Highway 303, causing the fatal impact.
-The South Carolina Highway Patrol and local sheriff’s deputies blocked all southbound lanes and rerouted traffic toward Old Hills Bridge Road and Cross Anchor Road until the collision scene was cleared.
+Investigators say one vehicle crossed the center line on Highway 303.
+As a result, it caused a fatal head-on crash.
+The South Carolina Highway Patrol and local deputies blocked southbound lanes.
+They also rerouted traffic toward Old Hills Bridge Road and Cross Anchor Road.

 Emergency Response and Local Support